bhanu4734/personal-knowledge-based-assistant-Using-LLM/README.md

 📄 Usage :

-Upload a .txt or .pdf file using the upload field.
+1.Upload a .txt or .pdf file using the upload field.

-Enter your question related to the content.
+2.Enter your question related to the content.

-Click "Submit" and wait for the response from the local LLM.
+3.Click "Submit" and wait for the response from the local LLM.

 🔧 Customization:

-Model Personal & Name
+1.Model Personal & Name

-Change the model and persona used in LocalLLM inside app.py
+2.Change the model and persona used in LocalLLM inside app.py

-llm = LocalLLM(persona="webassistant", model="tinyllama")
+3.llm = LocalLLM(persona="webassistant", model="tinyllama")

-Enable More LLM Features
+4.Enable More LLM Features

 Uncomment the lines in app.py to use:

-Keyword Extraction
+1.Keyword Extraction

-Paraphrasing
+2.Paraphrasing

-Question Generation
+3.Question Generation

 📌 Dependencies :

-Flask
+1.Flask

-PyMuPDF / pdfminer (for PDF reading)
+2.PyMuPDF / pdfminer (for PDF reading)

-Your local LLM serving framework (e.g., HuggingFace Transformers, llama.cpp)
+3.Your local LLM serving framework (e.g., HuggingFace Transformers, llama.cpp)

 📬 TODO:

-Add session history or chat memory
+1.Add session history or chat memory

-Improve UI/UX
+2.Improve UI/UX

-Deploy with Docker or Streamlit alternative
+3.Deploy with Docker or Streamlit alternative

-Add support for other document types (e.g., .docx)
+4.Add support for other document types (e.g., .docx)